araalinetworks/api/doc/source/guide_getting_started_with_rafay.rst

  :width: 600
  :alt: Add Araali Blueprint Version to Cluster in Rafay

-Once the changes are saved the Araali AddOn is activated in the cluster.
+Once the changes are saved the Araali add on is activated in the cluster.
 Check for the sync to finish and visit the Araali Dashboard for instant visibility into your cluster.

 Araali Dashboard